nobiot/Zero-to-Emacs-and-Org-roam/README.md

 # Notes on Org-roam V2

-Org-roam's author Jethro has expressed his plan to switch to version 2 (v2) [at end of June 2021](https://github.com/org-roam/org-roam/pull/1401#issuecomment-857646674).
+Org-roam's author Jethro has mentioned his plan to switch to version 2 (v2) [at end of June 2021](https://github.com/org-roam/org-roam/pull/1401#issuecomment-857646674).
 It will be markedly different from the current version (v1) for both its initial setup and daily usage.
 This means that this guide will only be applicable to v1 for Org-roam and its related packages such as Org-roam-bibtex ans Org-roam-server for now.

 I am planning to spend some time and try to gradually revise this guide in its entirety for v2.
 I am hoping that I can do this during the Nothern Hemisphere's summer.
 Thank you.